Mandatory Soft Story Program

 While these types of buildings and their associated risks are found in every neighborhood in San Francisco, they are most commonly found in the following districts: Mission, Western Addition, Richmond, North Beach, Marina District.

 Tax Savings with Seismic Retrofit - In general, construction on your property may impact your property taxes.
 Under CA Prop 13, the market value of the incremental alterations or additions to your property would be added to your total property assessment.
-Construction done to seismically strengthen buildings may be eligible for exclusion from reassessment.
-The California Revenue and Taxation Code provides an exemption for seismic retrofit!
+Construction performed to seismically strengthen buildings may be eligible for exclusion from reassessment.
+The California Revenue and Taxation Code provide an exemption for seismic retrofit!
 In cases where more than seismic work is being done, our office would review the case and be sure to exclude the retrofit component.
 Just remember to work with your contractor or engineers to keep clear records of the retrofit work and costs and submit a completed exclusion form to our office within 30 days of completing the construction!
-To learn more about the exclusion, visit sfassessor.org/tax-savings/exclusions/earthquake-retrofit
+To learn more about the exclusion, visit sfassessor.org/tax-savings/exclusions/earthquake-retrofit.